ASIANMANDAN/Web-Checkers/docs/DesignDoc.md

  - getMiddle(Move)
  - findPiece(Color)

 We were surprised to see that getMiddle shows up as being overly complex given that it simply returns the Piece that was jumped over within a Move.
 This is most likely due to some repetition in the lines of code since it has to check different directions depending on if a Piece is moving North or South on the Board.
 We could improve on this by finding a more generalized means of getting the Middle Piece. findPiece is complex due to looping through each Space on the Board in order to find the first instance of a Player's Piece.
-There isn't much we can do to improve on that.
+At the moment, there isn't much we can do to improve on that.

 <br/>
 PostCheckTurnRoute needs to know about CurrentGames in order to get the ActiveColor.
-It is possible that the few conditional statements in this class could be condensed, however we aren't too sure how this class crossed the threshold as it is only 70 lines long and rather minimal.
+It is possible that the few conditional statements in this class could be condensed.
+However, we aren't too sure how this class crossed the threshold as it is only 70 lines long and rather minimal.

 <br/>
 GetHomeRoute accesses CurrentGames, Game, PlayerLobby and Player.
 This is because this route needs to get a list of all signed-in Players as well as a list of all ongoing Games so that that information can be displayed to the user.
 While this class may need to know about a lot of other classes, we don't feel that there is anything in there which is unnecessarily adding to the complexity and as such, we have decided that this class does not need to be revisited to address this.